IvoryDuke/HillVacuum/docs/manual/T10 - clip/S01 - clip_side.md

 ### Side clip subtool
-Selecting it allows to choose the side of the brush to be used as clipping line.
+After selectig it, if there is a side of a selected brush beneath the cursor all brushes are clipped by the line passing through the vertexes of such side.
 Can only be enabled when there are two or more selected brushes.